SamuelSwartzberg/flashcardifying_text_temp/inf.md

 most text markup languages (HTML, Latex, md) will ignore duplciate spaces. most text markup languages (HTML, Latex, md) will transform newlines into a single space unless otherwise indicated.

+In fountain, in contrast to markdown, only * and ** do italic/bold, _ is reaserved for underlined

 i|italic|conventionally italic